 Before our first climb, we drove to a nearby field, grabbed a blanket and lied on top of the car (how cheesy, I know).
 It was cold so make sure you come prepared even if you do this during the summer months.
 Boy, wasn't this the best night sky I have ever seen.
 At the time I didn't have a great camera lens for night photography, and I so regret not being able to capture all that vast, shiny wilderness.
 It made us really connect with nature, with the universe, and feel big and small at the same time.
 It was beyond anything I have ever experienced.

 So whether you want to conquer New Zealand's highest mountain, wake up to a crazy beautiful view, or hike in the wild, Aoraki is sure to steal your heart and make you fall in love with its natural beauty.
-Rugged terrain, wild flowers, glaciers and impressive mountain tops are just the starter of a few days adventure of a lifetime.
+Rugged terrain, wildflowers, glaciers and impressive mountain tops are just the starter of a few days adventure of a lifetime.

 What interests you most about Aoraki?
 Do you want to conquer Mt Cook, see the best starry sky or retreat in the mountains?
-Tell me all about your plans in the comments section bellow.
+Tell me all about your plans in the comments section below.